joshuavetos/TESSRAX-CANON-/02_PITCH/horror_reversal.md

 • When the subject refuses to validate the threat, the threat collapses into labor
 • Capitalism and bureaucracy are more effective terror engines than gods.

+Final Scene:
+Elara at the kitchen table with bills spread out, calculator, doing math that doesn’t work.
+No entity.
+Just silence and fluorescent light and the numbers that won’t add up.
+The supernatural horror leaves because systemic horror is already doing the job better than it ever could.
+That’s the ending.
+That’s the one that would actually land.
+No catharsis.
+No victory.
+Just the acknowledgment that some forms of horror are so embedded in the infrastructure of living that ancient cosmic entities can’t even find purchase.​​​​​​​​​​​​​​​​